dmitry-lesnik/vector-logic/CONTRIBUTING.md

-# Contributing to the Rule Engine Project
+# Contributing to the Vector-Logic Project

 First off, thank you for considering contributing!
 We welcome any help you can offer, from reporting bugs to submitting new features.
 Following these guidelines helps us collaborate effectively and shows respect for the time of everyone